wagtail/wagtail/docs/getting_started/tutorial.md

 Publish each blog post when you are done editing.

-You should now have the very beginnings of a working blog.
+You should now have a basic working blog.
-Access the `/blog` URL and you should see something like this:
+Access the `/blog` URL and you should all of posts that you created in the previous step:

 ![Basic "Our blog" page with three blogs listed, with their title, content](../_static/images/tutorial/tutorial_7.png)

-Titles should link to post pages, and a link back to the blog's homepage should appear in the footer of each post page.
+Each blog entry title should link to the related post page with all of the content, and a return link to the blog homepage.

 ### Parents and Children

 Much of the work you'll be doing in Wagtail revolves around the concept of hierarchical "tree" structures consisting of nodes and leaves (see [Theory](../reference/pages/theory)).

-In this case, the `BlogIndexPage` is a "node" and individual `BlogPage` instances are the "leaves".
+In this example, the `BlogIndexPage` is a "node" and individual `BlogPage` instances are the "leaves".

 Take another look at the guts of `blog_index_page.html`: